Accepting Block

 DAA Score

 DAA score is the number of blue blocks + merged & rewarded red blocks.
 This formula accounts for all rewarded blocks in the network, providing a comprehensive measure of progress.
 DAA Score increases at roughly the number of blocks per second.
 At Kaspa’s current target BPS of 10, DAA score increaseby roughly 10 per second.
-DAA Score is used in network events/upgrades (e.g. the Crescendo fork was activated at a DAA Score of 110,165,000), timestamp estimation, certain transaction lock times, and more.
+DAA Score is used in network events/upgrades (e.g. the Crescendo hard fork was activated at a DAA Score of 110,165,000), timestamp estimation, certain transaction lock times, and more.

 Difficulty Adjustment Algorithm